NeLy-EPFL/NeuroMechFly/README.md

 		   end=stop_time)
 ```

-- For reproducing gait/collision diagrams from Fig. 4 and 5, first, run the script *run_kinematic_replay* or *run_kinematic_replay_ground*, and then use:
+- To reproduce gait/collision diagrams from Figs. 4 and 5, first, run the script *run_kinematic_replay* or *run_kinematic_replay_ground*, and then use:
 ```python
 from NeuroMechFly.utils import plotting